nilsmango/project7III/content/tap/manual/index.md

 ### Encoders View
 Shows custom encoder layouts.
 You can create a custom encoder layout, or load a previously created layout by tapping the button in the top right-hand corner and choose your adventure.
 Encoder layouts can have more than one page and you can choose the MIDI channel and CC for each encoder.
 Navigation of the pages is done through the [Footer Bar](#footer-bar) arrows.
 For encoder functionality check the [Encoders Section](#encoders-section).

+<div class="footnote-definition"><p>Ableton Live is a trademark of Ableton AG, registered in the United States and other countries.
+<br>iPhone is a trademark of Apple Inc., registered in the United States and other countries.</p></div>